rajatvd/rajatvd.github.io/_posts/2024-10-15-Floating-Point.md

 The rounded numbers form a discrete set, and we can store a finite range of them using a fixed number of digits (or bits).

 Let's quantify the error introduced by this rounding.
-If x is the real number and round(x) is the rounded number, then the error is given by:
+If $x$ is the real number and $\text{round}(x)$ is the rounded number, then the error is given by:

 $${\text{error}(x) = \vert x - \text{round}(x)\vert}.$$